SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-21.md

 [myuser@login02 ~]$
 ```

 Huh... would you look at that.
+You can find more figlet fonts [here](https://github.com/xero/figlet-fonts).
+Then just move then to `/usr/share/figlet` (or wherever they are stored).
 Now there's supposed to be replacement to figlet called `toilet` made by the same guys who made the cacalib, a library for outputting images/video through ascii.
 It offers pretty much similar outputs but with colors.
 Both really haven't seen much development for a long time though.

 # Purely Aesthetic